Vauhtijuoksu/vauhtijuoksu-api/README.md

 ./gradlew tearDownCluster
 ```

+### Testing OAuth on the local cluster
+Copy `deployment/kind-cluster/oauth-secret-template.yaml` withouth the `-template` suffix and copy the values from
+Discord developer site.

 ## Feature tests

 Feature tests are run against a local kind cluster by running at project root